fdp0525/G2LTex/README.md

 # G2LTex

-This repesitory contains G2LTex, a implementation of global-to-local texture optimization for 3D Reconstruction with RGB-D Sensor based on [mvs-texturing](https://github.com/nmoehrle/mvs-texturing).
-More information and the paper can be found [here](http://graphvision.whu.edu.cn/).
+This repesitory contains an implementation of <i>Texture Mapping for 3D Reconstruction with RGB-D Sensor (CVPR2018)</i> based on [mvs-texturing](https://github.com/nmoehrle/mvs-texturing).
+More information and the paper can be found [here](http://graphvision.whu.edu.cn/) and [here](https://yanqingan.github.io/).

 # How to use

 ## 1. run
-To test our algorithm. run G2LTex in command lien:
+To test our algorithm. run G2LTex in command line:
 ```
 ./bin/G2LTex [DIR] [PLY]
 ```